P. Parameswaran: Awards and recognition

 Parameswaran was awarded the Hanuman Prasad Poddar Award instituted by Bada Bazar Library of Kolkata Calcutta in 1997, in recognition of his effort in teaching the lofty principles of Hinduism to the common man.

 Parameswaran has won many awards and recognitions.
 He was appointed as the member of the Court (Senate) of Jawaharlal Nehru University, New Delhi in 2000.

-He was awarded the Amritha Keerti Puraskar by Sri Mata Amritanandamayi Math on 26 September 2002, for outstanding service to the society.
+He was awarded the Amrita Keerti Puraskar by Sri Mata Amritanandamayi Math on 26 September 2002, for outstanding service to the society.
 In 2004, the President of India awarded him the Padma Shri in recognition of his valuable contributions to the society.
 He has authored many books in Malayalam and English.

 P. Parameswaran has authored several books on Indian philosophy and society.
-He was the editor of the magazines ‑ Kesari (magazine)' and 'Manthan'.
+He was the editor of the magazines ‑ Kesari (magazine) and 'Manthan'.
 He was the editor of the monthly 'Yuva Bharathi' and the quarterly 'Vivekananda Kendra Patrilka'.
 He has written books on Sri Aurobindo, Marx and Vivekananda, Chhatrapati Shivaji, and Swami Vivekananda's teachings.
 He also kept his close association with Sri Ramakrishna Math and Advaita Ashram, Kalady.
 He was also the recipient of Padma Vibhushan 2018.